 Monday, June 16, 2008

-Garden Journal 6/16/08: The First Fresh Dill & A Chance to Win A Summer of Wild Salmon
+Garden Journal 6/16/08: The First Fresh Dill of the Year

 Quick Comfort Food - Salmon Patties with Garden Scallions & Dill

-My simple salmon patties won't be winning any recipe contests, but we love them just the same, especially when there's fresh dill to be had in the garden.
-The nicest thing about dill — a cold-tolerant annual that is easy to grow from seed and is almost never bothered by pests — is that once you plant it, it almost always comes back year after year on its own.
+The nicest thing about dill—a cold-tolerant annual that is easy to grow from seed and is almost never bothered by pests—is that once you plant it, it almost always comes back year after year on its own.
 It isn't called 'dill weed' for nothing.
 I haven't had to buy dill seeds in years.

 My only complaint is that my volunteer dill is always ready to pick well before I have any cucumbers, but gardeners getting something for nothing can't be choosy.
 You can dry your dill, and while the flavor isn't the same as fresh (and I wouldn't recommend using it for homemade pickles), it's a lot tastier than nothing come winter.